-Edited by Christian jake baro, Anonymous, Maria, Eng and 1 other
+Edited by Christian jake baro, Maria, Eng, Lynn

 Hormones racing, hearts pumping and personalities changing?
 The once energetic and audacious boy you loved so well has become a secluded hermit.
 Your daughter was the star of the stage back in grade school, but now she is the girl sitting timorously in the back of the classroom.
 Where did their self esteem go?
 Did some anomaly happen when they turned 13?
 Here are some tips on how to understand and treat a teenager's insecurity and help them adjust to the changes that come with their teenage years.

 - 1To understand what is happening, first we have to set ourselves free from bias.We have to infer that we ourselves as adults have gone through this stage - the time of our lives where we can love without dishonesty and infidelity, the season where we thought that we could do anything, or the moment we got so hurt we thought we could never face any human being again, or got disgraced to the point of even considering not going to school anymore.
 Please remember that you cannot help these troubled teens if they think you are trying to change them, as they are very sensitive, just like you were before.
 They seem to be passively receiving everything, but the truth is that they are absorbing it like a sponge.
 Also, before involving yourself with them, keep in mind that there is nothing wrong with them; they are just in that phase where they need help to elucidate the mind-bending world that we live in.Advertisement